 Your body has 3 lines of defense against intruders.
 Physical and chemical barriers, innate resistance factors, and acquired resistance factors.
 These three lines of defense make up your immune system.

-Some of these factors are inherited and you are born with them (or without them).
+Some of these factors we inherit, so we are born with them (or without them).
 This is your innate immune system.
 Some of the factors you build over time as your body is exposed to different microorganisms, pathogens, and/or vaccines.
 This is your acquired immune system.

 The Innate Immune System